kobradag/kobrad/domain/consensus/utils/txscript/README.md

 Package txscript implements the kobra transaction script language.
 There is a comprehensive test suite.

-## Pyrin Scripts
+## Kobra Scripts

-Pyrin provides a stack-based, FORTH-like language for the scripts in the kobra transactions.
+Kobra provides a stack-based, FORTH-like language for the scripts in the kobra transactions.
 This language is not turing complete although it is still fairly powerful.